troclaux/notes/devops.md

   - automate the process of releasing software to different environments (staging, production)
 - what can be containerized?

-- implemenent monitoring and logging
+- add monitoring + logging in infrastructure/application
   - use tools like Prometheus, Grafana, Amazon CloudWatch

 > [!TIP]